-When we admit a patient for treatment, we always look at what Foundation Centrum ’45 as a specialist treatment institute will be able to treat, and what can subsequently be done in your own area / with your own referrer.
-As a rule, then, treatment at Foundation Centrum ’45 will account for only a limited part of the entire treatment trajectory.
+When we admit a patient for treatment, we always look at what ARQ Centrum’45 as a specialist treatment institute will be able to treat, and what can subsequently be done in your own area / with your own referrer.
+As a rule, then, treatment at ARQ Centrum’45 will account for only a limited part of the entire treatment trajectory.

-Treatments at Centrum ’45 may be individual (talks with a therapist in the outpatient clinic) but also in groups as, for instance, in the day clinic.
+Treatments at ARQ Centrum’45 may be individual (talks with a therapist in the outpatient clinic) but also in groups as, for instance, in the day clinic.

 When treatment is primarily given in groups, we tend to combine group therapy and individual treatment.
 Such groups are usually formed according to the background of the participants, in order to enhance mutual understanding as much as possible.